top of page

 Home to Visionary Mid-Century Architects

-Many of the greatest mid-century architects left their mark on Los Feliz, designing homes that embodied the principles of modernism while adapting to the California lifestyle.
+Many of the most significant mid-century architects left their mark on Los Feliz, designing homes that embodied the principles of modernism while adapting to the California lifestyle.
 Some of the most notable figures include:

 Richard Neutra